Old Town in Alexandria, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.

 Location.
 38° 47.577′ N, 77° 2.492′ W. Marker is in Alexandria, Virginia.
 It is in Old Town.
-Marker can be reached from Jones Point Drive east of South Royal Street, on the right when traveling east.
+It can be reached from Jones Point Drive east of South Royal Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 100 Jones Point Drive, Alexandria VA 22314, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Welcome to Jones Point Park (here, next to this marker); Mount Vernon Trail (here, next to this marker); World War I-Era Rudder (within shouting distance of this marker); A World War I Shipyard Transforms Jones Point (within shouting distance of this marker); Prehistory to Colonial Settlement (about 400 feet away, measured in a direct line); The Emerging Nation (about 400 feet away); World Wars to the Present (about 400 feet away); The First People on Jones Point (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Welcome to Jones Point Park (here, next to this marker); Mount Vernon Trail (here, next to this marker); World War I-Era Rudder (within shouting distance of this marker); A World War I Shipyard Transforms Jones Point (within shouting distance of this marker); Prehistory to Colonial Settlement (about 400 feet away, measured in a direct line); The Emerging Nation (about 400 feet away); World Wars to the Present (about 400 feet away); The First People on Jones Point (about 500 feet away).
 Touch for a list and map of all markers in Alexandria.

-Photographed By Devry Becker Jones (CC0), December 22, 2018
+Photographed by Devry Becker Jones (CC0), December 22, 2018

 Credits.
 This page was last revised on January 28, 2023.
 It was originally submitted on December 23, 2018, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 236 times since then and 30 times this year.
+This page has been viewed 434 times since then and 17 times this year.
 Photos: 1, 2. submitted on December 23, 2018, by Devry Becker Jones of Washington, District of Columbia.
 3. submitted on December 24, 2018, by Devry Becker Jones of Washington, District of Columbia. • Andrew Ruppenstein was the editor who published this page.